About Chicken Gumbo

 Category Overview

 Soups and broths can be made from different types of proteins and vegetables, such as chicken soup, vegetable soup, or tomato soup.
-Soup is generally healthy and a good source of lysine, especially if it contains poultry or seafood, which are a great source of lysine and low in arginine.
+Soup is generally healthy and a good source of lysine, especially if it contains poultry or seafood, which are a great source of lysine and somewhat low in arginine.
 That said, some soups may have a higher arginine content if they are made with mainly grains and cereals, such as corn, barley, or rice.
 These ingredients can increase the arginine-lysine ratio in the soup and make it less beneficial for people with herpes.
-Because of this, soups should be chosen carefully and preferably contain more lysine-rich foods than arginine-rich foods.Oddly enough, chickens can contract a form of herpes known as Marek's disease.
+Because of this, soups should be chosen carefully and preferably contain more lysine-rich foods than arginine-rich foods.Interestingly, chickens can contract a form of herpes known as Marek's disease.
 Fortunately, this virus is exclusive to chickens and does not cross species to humans.

 This means that you can eat chicken and poultry without any concerns about herpes transmission.